moja-global/FLINT.Cloud/docs/deployment/index.rst

 Create a resource group
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can now prepare resources in Azure to which you can push the image
+To push images onto and deploy containers with the Azure App
-and then deploy a container to Azure App Service.
-You can start by
+Service, you need to first prepare some resources.
+Start by
-creating a resource group in which you want to collect all the
+creating a resource group that will collect all your
 resources.

 .. code:: sh